Learn

 Packaged THCa flower with leaves in the background.

 • THCA Edibles.
-Watermelon OG THCA Gummies provide long-lasting, potent effects that start slowly and last for hours.
+Our Watermelon OG THCA Gummies provide long-lasting, potent effects that start slowly and last for hours.
 They are perfect for discreet consumption at home or while on domestic travel, combining taste and convenience in one product.

 FAQs About Traveling With THCA